-Whether or not you were born a British citizen depends on a combination of where and when you were born and the nationality of your parents.
-British nationality law is one of the most complicated in the world, in part because of Britain’s history and historical relationship with other countries in the world.
-In some cases it will be necessary to go back several generations to identify whether you are a British citizen or are entitled to apply for British citizenship.
+British nationality law is one of the most complicated and complex laws in the world, in part because of Britain’s history and historical relationship with other countries in the world.
+In some cases it will be necessary to go back several generations to identify whether an individual is a British citizen or is entitled to apply for British citizenship.